-- name the asset filename. url is also supported - asset_hash asset hash - algorithm hash algorithm - locations location(s) where the asset can be fetched from - cache_dirs list of cache directories - expire time in seconds for the asset to expire - metadata metadata which will be saved inside metadata file fetch()
+- algorithm hash algorithm - locations location(s) where the asset can be fetched from - cache dirs list of cache directories - expire time in seconds for the asset to expire - metadata metadata which will be saved inside metadata file fetch()

 Fetches the asset.
 First tries to find the asset on the provided cache_dirs list.
 Then tries to download the asset from the locations list provided.